 In 2010, Jenny Beck, Executive Director of New Music On The Point, became aware of the contemporary music concerts at the Yale School of Music in New Haven.
 She had recently become director of Point CounterPoint, the chamber music camp started in 1963 by Edwin and Helen Finckel, parents of the world-renowned cellist, David Finckel.
 Beck was convinced that new music should be heard and celebrated, so she recruited composer Kathryn Alexander, Professor at Yale University, to co-found a two-week summer festival devoted to music by young composers.

 In June 2011, New Music On The Point (NMOP) entered the music world with Fifth House Ensemble as the first ensemble-in-residence.
-The JACK Quartet has since become the primary ensemble-in-residence, with members of the American Modern Ensemble and International Contemporary Ensemble (ICE) extending the performance faculty.
+The JACK Quartet has since become the primary ensemble-in-residence, with members of the American Modern Ensemble, International Contemporary Ensemble (ICE) and Bent Frequency extending the performance faculty.